 Our New Hampshire landscape is full of trees to learn about - even right here in the library's back yard!
 Join the Lake Sunapee Protective Association for a special program all about trees.
 Dress for the weather and come prepared to have fun!
 All ages welcome.

-This month we will be discussing the book These Things Hidden by Heather Gudenkauf.
-Copies of the book are available at the library for loan.
+We will be discussing the book Age of Miracles by Karen Thompson Walker.
+Copies of the book are available at the library.

-We will be discussing the book Unbroken by Laura Hillenbrand.
+We will be discussing the book The Round House by Louise Erdrich.
 Copies of the book are available for loan from the library.

 Likely to be dubbed the Native American To Kill a Mockingbird, Louise Erdrich’s moving, complex, and surprisingly uplifting new novel tells of a boy’s coming of age in the wake of a brutal, racist attack on his mother.
 Drawn from real-life statistics about racially inspired attacks on our country’s reservations, this tale is forceful but never preachy, thanks in large part to Erdrich’s understated but glorious prose and her apparent belief in the redemptive power of storytelling.